LDMX-Software/pflib/tool/README.md

 2. File named `pftoolrc` in the current directory
 3. File named `.pftoolrc` in your home directory

-Currently, the only configuration parameter in this RC file is `roclinks` defining which DAQ links are active, but the structure for other parameters is available.

 **Tip** A potentially helpful alias is to prepend `pftool` with the environment variable so that `pftool` always loads the RC file in this repository.
 ```